-The award winner will be recognized at the CAGP-CCSMH Annual Scientific Meeting in Banff, Alberta.
-The winner will be provided with one complimentary dinner ticket where they will receive their award on October 25 in Banff.
+The award winner will be recognized at the CAGP-CCSMH Annual Scientific Meeting to be held virtually on October 29-30, 2021.
+The winner will be provided with one complimentary registration to the ASM.
 A profile on the successful individual(s) and/or team(s) will be included in the CAGP and CCSMH e-newsletter to members following the ASM.

 The nominee or team must meet some or all of the qualities outlined below:

 - Integration of mental and physical health care and/or support systems integration/navigation of older adults.

 - Innovative program development and/or initiatives to build a community of practice in seniors’ mental healthcare at a regional, provincial or national level.

 - Innovative programming or initiatives to combat ageism and stigma.

 - Promotion of the strengths associated with aging and the value of older adults to our society.